tronprotocol/pm/TRON Core Devs Meetings/Meeting 70.md

 - **Cathy**

-    Also the protobuf definitions — those can't change either, we've raised that before.
+    Also the protobuf definitions — those can't change either; we've raised that before.

 - **Sunny**